learn-co-curriculum/phrg-cobra-intro/README.md

 Before Nitro used componentization, it was one gigantic Rails application.
 As we transitioned into using CoBRA, we started breaking out the most obvious divisions of functionality.
 Today, anytime a new feature gets added to Nitro, it starts as a new component.

 However, there is still a lot of older and essential Nitro functionality that has yet to be componentized.
-This legacy code lives in our two largest components.
+This legacy code lives in our two largest components:

 1. `core_models` - Nitro's legacy Models
 1. `nitro_component_transition` - Nitro's legacy Controllers & Views